-There are different variations of chermoula, but they mainly begin with a large amount of fresh parsley and cilantro, which make the base of this rich, green condiment.
+There are different variations of chermoula, but they mainly begin with a large amount of fresh parsley and cilantro (similar to my vegan green goddess dressing), which make the base of this rich, green condiment.
 Garlic and spices such as ground coriander, red pepper flakes, paprika, ginger, and saffron (if you have it), provide the decidedly North African warm flavors.
 A good chermoula recipe will also include citrus (I used lemon juice) and a generous pour of extra virgin olive oil.
 The result is an unassuming green sauce with highly complex flavors that will delight your taste buds in the best way possible.

 Ingredients to make it